 In this case you can see that I left some space at the top to hem the fabric down to make the waistband for a skirt I was sewing.

 And that’s it.
-That’s a zipper.
+That’s how to sew a zipper.
 Now, be patient with yourself.
 Zippers are a more advanced skill than anything I have taught you before.
 If you have to rip the zipper our and try again a few times…that’s normal.
 Just keep practicing but don’t be intimidated and don’t give up!

 - Sew something with a zipper!
 Note that some of the projects I am showing you below will use different techniques to sew zippers.
 Some are easier than others.
 But just sew something with a zipper this week!